James Henty: Financial trouble and return to England

 James' father, Thomas Henty, died in 1839 leaving James to become the representative of both his and his brothers' business concerns.
 In the same year, the Henty family's property interests at Portland and to the inland of that outpost came under the focus of the colonial government.
 It was deemed that the Hentys had acquired the land unlawfully and they were given orders to relinquish their holdings.
 James and his brothers appealed this decision to the authorities but were unsuccessful.
-His prospects took a further decline when a economic depression hit the Australian colonies in the early 1840s.
+His prospects took a further decline when an economic depression hit the Australian colonies in the early 1840s.
 In 1842 James was offered a seat in the Tasmanian Legislative Council but declined it.
-James' companies floundered and he was forced into bankruptcy in 1846 owing £90,000 pounds to his mostly London based creditors.
+James' companies floundered and he was forced into bankruptcy in 1846 owing £90,000 to his mostly London based creditors.
 All his assets were sold off and he was left ruined with only a £500 gratuity left to him.
 In 1848, he decided to take his wife and children with him back to England in order to attempt to find new opportunities.